LossDavos/BayesVLM/README.md

 |–– ...
 |–– imagenet1k-validation-63.tar
 ```

+### Imagenet-R
+Download the dataset from https://github.com/hendrycks/imagenet-r and extract it to `./data/imagenet-r/`.

 ### Laion400M
 The `laion400M` dataset can be downloaded using the [img2dataset](https://github.com/rom1504/img2dataset) tool.
 The instructions for the `laion400m` dataset are available [here](https://github.com/rom1504/img2dataset/blob/main/dataset_examples/laion400m.md).